muratk3n/thirdwave/en/README.md

 ---

-Germany has a long history with synthetic fuels...
+Germany had a long history with synthetic fuels...
 So they extracted this thing, a gasoline-like fuel from coal, denser in energy no doubt and easily transportable.